 Confirmation as Part of Faith Formation

 Discipleship – Discipleship is the practice of digging into the Scripture and spiritual practices that Jesus taught us.

-Confirmation instruction – Through zoom or in person (once that is possible) Youth should not miss more than ¼ of classes in a regular year that is about 8 classes a year.
-Class time still TBD for fall of 2021.
+Confirmation instruction – Youth should not miss more than ¼ of classes in a regular year that is about 8 classes a year.
+Class will be Sundays at 11:00 am for fall of 2022.

 Fellowship – God created us to be in relationship, a key part of our faith are the friendships that we have with others.

 Youth Group – The friendships and bonds that are created in youth group are just as important in faith development.
 So much of the things that we learn that stick are ones that are tied to experiences.
 Youth Group is a time where youth experience God’s love and grace.
 Youth group will be at 6:30 pm on Wednesdays.

 Worship – Worship is a verb it is part of what we do.
 It is an active part of our faith.

 Worship notes – Worship is a verb it is part of what we do.
 It is an active part of our faith.
 Worship notes are designed to help students are expected to attend Church Services.
 Students should strive to be in worship each week to that end, students are expected to turn in worship notes for each year.
 Notes must be fully filled out.
 Worship note will be filled out on google forms.

 Service – God loves us and therefore we love others.
 We show our love for God through our love for others.